 The amygdala moves into vigorous action in response to threatening sensory input, real or perceived.
-Indeed, as the amygdala is stimulated electronically in the lab, there is an aggressive response.
+Indeed, as the amygdala is electronically stimulated in the lab, there’s an aggressive response.

 Taking it to the extreme, if the amygdala is removed, rage response falls by the wayside.
-Fear and sexual responses go out the door as well.
+And fear response goes with it.